jose-pr/pypki/src/certauth2/README.rst

-Fork of https://github.com/ikreymer/certauth with a lot of changes.
-Some of them are move to use cryptography.
+Fork of https://github.com/ikreymer/certauth with a lot of changes. move to use cryptography.
+Ability to use password with the ca or host certificates Ability to select encoding to use for backend
+Ability to cache credentials in the desired format